 42270 Tamiya TRF418 build and Review

 The Tamiya TRF418 is here.
-The TRF417 was a great car and it managed to win the worlds for Team TRF with the help of Jilles Grosska...
+The TRF417 was a strong car and even secured a World Championship for Team TRF, thanks in part to Jilles ...

 The Tamiya TRF418 is here.